Debunking Myths of Digital Advertising

 Guest Blogger, Nazia Hossain: “Nazia is a Digital Marketing Consultant with 8+ years’ experience in creating effective marketing strategies for small and medium-sized businesses within a range of sectors.
 With a background in computer science, she takes an analytical and data-driven approach to creating strategies that bring the best ROI.
 She has extensive experience in most digital marketing areas, especially search engine marketing, social media marketing, and content marketing.”

-Online marketing has been evolving steadily over the last few years, and we have seen unprecedented growth in digital advertising.
+Online marketing has been evolving steadily over the last few years, and we have seen unprecedented growth in digital advertising, leading to an increase in digital marketing training courses.
 There are a multitude of advertising options available to businesses that can help them market their products and services to their niche audiences.
 With the rising popularity of digital ads, opportunities are endless.
 However, running online adverts is still a relatively new practice, and riddled with misconceptions that could obstruct marketers and business owners from achieving their goals.
 This blog aims at debunking some of the most common misconceptions about digital ads.

 Nobody clicks on ads